EndPointCorp/end-point-blog/2021/11/forwarding-google-forms-responses-to-api.md

 Now that we're able to pinpoint the address we want send the form data to, we can start instructing Google Forms to send the data our way when someone submits the form.
 In order to do that, we:

 1. Code the form submit trigger to submit the data on the form response.
-2. If there's no existing form submit trigger and URL is set, install the form submit trigger.
+2. If there's no existing form submit trigger and the URL is set, install the form submit trigger.
-3. If there is an existing form submit trigger and URL is unset, remove the trigger.
+3. If there is an existing form submit trigger and the URL is unset, remove the trigger.

 Let's write the form submit trigger first.
 Paste this code at the end of `Code.gs`: